There are certain purchases that buyers tend to regret.

 No, that doesn’t mean everyone: There are plenty of happy boat and hot tub owners out there, and surely more than a few people count their timeshare property as a true delight.

 But when faced with one of the potential purchases listed here, it’s a good idea to take a breath and think seriously about whether to buy it.

-Movie-watching has moved online, with streaming and downloadable films that are easier to manage and watch than ever.
-You can buy or rent movies on demand from streaming services like Vudu, Redbox or Amazon’s Prime Video.
+Movie-watching has moved online, with streaming and downloadable films that are easier than ever to manage and watch.
+You can buy or rent movies on demand from streaming services like Hulu or Amazon Prime Video.

 2. Extended warranty